Deyvid Sacconi

-Deyvid Franck Silva Sacconi or simply Deyvid Sacconi (born April 10, 1987 in Alfenas), is a Brazilian attacking midfielder.
+Deyvid Franck Silva Sacconi or simply Deyvid Sacconi (born April 10, 1987), is a Brazilian footballer who plays attacking midfield.
 Due to his Italian ancestry he holds an Italian passport.

 Career

 In August 2013, Sacconi signed a one-year contract with Khazar Lankaran in the Azerbaijan Premier League.

 In September 2014, Sacconi signed for ABC Futebol Clube in the Campeonato Brasileiro Série B.